 Many considering a debt solution find that their credit rating has already been damaged by missed payments, arrears, accounts in default, or court judgments.

-Where entering into an informal solution such as debt management; you are making reduce payments to creditors and in doing so breaking the term of credit agreements.
+Where entering into an informal solution such as debt management; you are making reduced payments to creditors and in doing so breaking the term of credit agreements.
 This can result in defaults being recorded on your credit report.

 Shortfall on repossessed items